 INTRODUCTION:

 India is one of the world's leading producers and consumers of rice.
-The most significant staple crop in India is rice, which is produced on 41.92 million hectares, the largest area of any country that grows rice.
-It produces approximately 89.09 million tons annually and has a productivity of 2125 kg per hectare.
-In Telangana, it was a prominent food crop.
-In 2022–2023, 1.72 million hectares of gross area are used to grow rice, yielding 3.82 tons of output per hectare (Director of Economics and Statistics, 2025).
+Rice is cultivated on 41.92 million hectares in India, the largest rice area of any country.
+India produces approximately 89.09 million tonnes of rice annually and has a productivity of 2125 kg per hectare.
+In Telangana, rice is a prominent food crop.
+In 2022–2023, 1.72 million hectares of gross area were used to grow rice, yielding 3.82 tons of output per hectare (Director of Economics and Statistics, 2025).

-Generally, rice is grown under wetland condition.
+Generally, rice is grown under wetland conditions.
 It may be grown in direct seeded or in transplanted condition.
-Transplanting of rice seedlings in thetraditional way is laborious, time consuming and causes drudgery.
-The non-availability of labourers for transplanting at appropriate time leads to late planting, which results in poor yields.
+Transplanting of rice seedlings in the traditional way is laborious, time consuming and causes drudgery.
+The non-availability of laborers for transplanting at the appropriate time leads to late planting, which results in poor yields.
 In paddy cultivation, the planting methods have an impact on the growth and yield besides cost of cultivation and labour requirement.
 (Yadav et al. 2007)

 Further, in manual transplanting usually less number of hills are planted per unit area than recommended to complete the planting quickly resulting in reduced plant population and thus decreased in yields.
-In such situation, farmers prefer direct seeding by using drum seeder
+In such situations, farmers prefer direct seeding by using drum seeder

 which is helpful due to less labour and time requirement, low cost of cultivation due to skipping of nursery raising and transplanting, maintaining recommended plant population and also due to early crop maturity by 7 to 12 days (Goel,et al., 2008).

 In India several attempts have been taken to mechanize this transplanting operation by introducing various transplanters.
-In OUAT two and three row transplanters have been developed for agriculture workersto reduce their drudgery and to improve the efficiency during transplanting time.(Ojha and Kwatra, 2017)
+At OUAT two and three row transplanters have been developed for agriculture workersto reduce their drudgery and to improve the efficiency during transplanting time.(Ojha and Kwatra, 2017)

 This study is conducted to compare the ergo-economical suitability among two row and three row transplanter with traditional manual transplanting and direct seeding.
 An attempt in this paper has been made by Krishi Vigyan Kendra, Ramagirikhilla to study the suitability of operating three and two row transplanter for the farmers of Peddapalli district and to compare it with direct seeding with a view to get them involved in the mechanical rice transplanting by using the most comfortable one.